notaryproject/notation/specs/commandline/sign.md

 ## Use OCI image manifest to store signatures

 By default, Notation uses [OCI image manifest][oci-image-spec] to store signatures in registries.
-Users can use [OCI artifact manifest][oci-artifact-manifest] by enabling the `--signature-manifest artifact` flag.
+Users can use [OCI artifact manifest][oci-artifact-manifest] by enabling the `--signature-manifest artifact` flag, which is an experimental feature.
 When using OCI artifact manifest to store the signature, the registry is REQUIRED to support both `OCI artifact` and [Referrers API][oci-referers-api].

 Note that there is no deterministic way to determine whether a registry supports `OCI artifact` or not.
 The following response status contained in error messages MAY indicate that the registry doesn't support `OCI artifact`.